 C sections are made from galvanized steel and can be used in conjunction with Z Purlins and side rails for the same building.

 Z's and C’s can share the same cleat but cannot be joined by sleeve.
 They are extremely versatile and can be used for many different applications, however the following are most common.

 C sections can be used as an alternative to side rails, sitting on cleats between columns or on the face with the same section size as a Z Purlin, they can cover bays up to 9M in length.

 They also have enough strength that they do not always require side rail supports or diagonal wires ties.

 The flat sections makes a C Section perfect for above doors / windows or a door frame.

 Brick work restraints

-Possible the most common use for a C-section, with multiple section sizes and thicknesses they offer the perfect component for mezzanine floors where excessive weight may be used.
-C-section has an excellent strength to weight ratio which means that you are not left with heavier sections that you require resulting on an easier construction.
+Possibly the most common use for a C Section.
+With multiple section sizes and thicknesses they offer the perfect component for mezzanine floors where excessive weight may be used.
+C Section has an excellent strength to weight ratio which means that the structure is not left with heavier sections, resulting in an easier construction.

 A face to face application results in a mini pad tied together using threaded bar which will reduce any twist and optimize strength.